James-VT/MS1_Handleigh_Hall/README.md

 ### Wireframes

 The layout of the pages for this project were planned using Balsamiq's wireframes.
-These wireframes can be found [here.](docs/wireframes/wireframems1mobile.pdf)
+The wireframes for mobile devices can be found [here.](docs/wireframes/wireframems1mobile.pdf) The wireframes for tablets can be found [here.](docs/wireframes/wireframems1tablet.pdf) The wireframes for desktops can be found [here.](docs/wireframes/wireframems1desktop.pdf)

 ## Technologies Used